AustinCGomez/SPFM-Simple-Python-File-Mover-/README.md

 We welcome contributions to SPFM!
 If you have a bug fix or feature request, please open an issue on GitHub or submit a pull request.
 You will be added to our list of contributors shown before for any fix that you submit!

+## Contributor Guidelines

+We welcome contributions to SPFM!
+If you have a bug fix or feature request, please open an issue on GitHub or submit a pull request.

+### Submitting AI generated code

+We appreciate your interest in using AI to enhance SPFM.
+However, when submitting AI generated code, please keep in mind the following guidelines:

+1. **Accuracy and performance:** The code should be accurate and perform well in real-world scenarios.
+Test your code thoroughly before submitting a pull request.

+2. **Readability:** The code should be readable and easy to understand for fellow contributors.
+Follow best practices for writing Python code, and add comments where necessary.

+3. **Documentation:** Document any new features or changes in the code and update the `README.md` file accordingly.

+4. **Licensing:** Ensure that the AI generated code is licensed in a way that is compatible with the SPFM project license (MIT License).

+5. ** Put a comment at the beginning and end of any AI generated code and give credit to the AI maker(example: OpenAI- ChatGPT)

+By following these guidelines, you can help ensure that AI generated code is of high quality and can be easily integrated into the SPFM project.
+Thank you for your contribution!

 Our contributors so far:
 * Austin Gomez(austinprog)
 * OpenAI - ChatGPT

 ## License